 Bukit Brown MRT

 Some of you may notice that there’s quite a distance between Caldecott and Botanic Gardens MRT stations along the Circle Line.
 This is because the line actually runs near a huge cemetery of the same name – Bukit Brown.
-Officially opened in 1922, the site contains about 100,000 graves, including graves of notable personalities like Lim Chong Pang, Gan Eng Seng, Chew Boon Lay, Chew Joo Chia, and Lee Hoon Leong (grandfather of Lee Kuan Yew).
-Site of about 100,000 graves, it remained open until 1973.
+Officially opened in 1922, the cemetery contains about 100,000 graves, including those of notable personalities like Lim Chong Pang, Gan Eng Seng, Chew Boon Lay, Chew Joo Chia, and Lee Hoon Leong (grandfather of Lee Kuan Yew).
+It remained open until 1973.

-Bukit Brown MRT Station is a currently unopened underground shell station, which is only used as emergency escape shafts.
+Bukit Brown MRT Station is a currently unopened underground shell station, which is only used for emergency escapes.
 It will be refitted and opened only when the area is more developed.
 Who knows where the commuters may come from…

 Mount Pleasant MRT